 Assess the situation

-*Or your hottest tap water if you are dealing with a porcelain sink and/or PVC pipes, in which case boiling water could cause damage.
+*Or fill the pot with your very hottest tap water if you are dealing with a very old porcelain sink and/or PVC pipes, in which case there’s a slight chance that boiling water could cause damage.

-Pour 1/2 cup of Dawn detergent into the drain.
-For tough clogs, use a full cup of detergent.
+Pour 1/2 cup of Blue Dawn detergent (no substitutes for best result) into the drain.
+For tough clogs, use a full cup.

 While that sits, bring a half pot of water (about 4 cups) to boil.
 Pour this into the drain slowly but steadily to avoid getting burned by splashing water.
-Run water down the drain to check how freely water flows through.
+Next, run water down the drain to check how freely water flows through.

-If the clog remains or seems to be clearing, but the drain is still slow-running, repeat until the drain runs free.
+If the clog remains or seems to be clearing, but the drain is still slow-running, repeat the boiling water step until the drain runs free.

 Baking soda and vinegar